It is impossible to truly thank the person who most shaped your life but Father’s Day is certainly an occasion to express appreciation for dad.

 The success of the Resorts World Casino at Aqueduct has forced nearby gaming casinos to be more competitive.
 The Mohegan Sun in Uncasville, Connecticut gets in the biggest names in entertainment to perform in its arena and it has top-notch restaurants, a world class spa, and even professional sports, as it’s the home of the WNBA’s Connecticut Sun.

 Atlantic City is synonymous with gambling but it has been forced to diversify as there are now plenty of other activities to keep one busy.
 Walking its world famous five-mile boardwalk is great exercise.
-Both the Taj Mahal and Resorts International located at the north end of the boardwalk and the Tropicana located towards the south end have excellent restaurants and entertainment.
+Both the Taj Mahal located at the north end of the boardwalk and the Tropicana located towards the south end have excellent restaurants and entertainment.
 They provide excellent value particularly midweek.
 My guess is that news of the town’s fiscal woes will only add more downward pressure on room rates.

 There is of course plenty for dad to do here in New York City.
 With summer upon us a dinner cruise on either World Yacht or Spirit Cruises is a very enjoyable way to spend an evening.
 The warmer weather is also a great time to see the Big Apple’s various attractions.
 CityPASS and New York Pass allow you to see a lot of sites for one price but there are time restrictions.